istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 ## The solution: egress traffic control

-To prevent attacks involving egress traffic, all the egress traffic must be monitored and security policies must be enforced.
+To prevent attacks involving egress traffic, you must egress traffic must be monitored and security policies must be enforced.
 You want to monitor every access to external services to be able to detect the attacks, possibly offline, even if you fail to prevent them in real time.
 You want to specify policies to limit access similar to the